uranusjr/pythonup-windows/docs/source/develop.rst

 ---------------------

 * Rust_ if you want to build the shims.
 The Rust development environment needs to be available in your shell.
+PythonUp targets the stable channel.
 * NSIS_ 3.x if you want to build the installer. ``makensis`` needs to be available in your shell.